gracenolan/gracenolan.github.io/_posts/2014-12-7-Introductions.md

 My writing style is more like a diary than formal, how-to articles.
 I hope that by adding this personal touch, my posts will be more interesting for you as well as me.

 Here's that list of things that I promised.
 It is of the things I am thinking of writing about:

 - The creation of the Computer Science Student Society at Waikato Uni
 - Learning Android for location aware music application (and working with shitty research software)
 - Anita Borg retreat in Sydney and a reflection on being a women in tech
 - Planning the upcoming Computer Science outreach programme at University of Waikato
 - Working remotely over the summer
 - CommTECH camp in Indonesia
 - Learning flask, data science and making information meaningful
 - Working on a helpdesk and interesting things that happen when doing tech support

-If you are reading this blog and there is something from this list you would like to read sooner rather than later, feel free to flick me an email.
+If you are reading this blog and there is something from this list you would like to read sooner rather than later, feel free to leave a comment or [email me](mailto:grace.m.nolan@gmail.com).

 Thanks for reading!